 We will use our skills to help you figure out if you have a date last insured issue in your case.
 Also, if you do have a DLI issue, we will try to solve that problem.
 We want to win your benefits.
 But, it also our goal to make the process easier for you.
 Therefore, we offer a free review of your case.
 Even if we don’t accept your case, we will still try to help you when you contact us.

 Hiring us doesn’t cost you any upfront money.
 Why?
 Because we don’t charge you money to become our client.
 Instead, you only pay us an attorney fee if we win your case.
 This is a contingency fee.

 It means if we win, you pay us out of your back benefits.
 If you do not win, you do not pay an attorney fee.
 How much is the fee?
 It is 25% of your back benefit.
-Also, the fee is capped at $6000.
-And, 25% is usually less than the $6000 cap.
-You will pay the lesser amount.
+Also, the fee is capped at $7200.
+And, 25% is usually less than the $7200 cap.
+You will pay the lesser amount between the two.

 If there are costs in your case, then you pay those costs.
 But the costs in most cases are usually less than $100.
 You must also pay to obtain a copy of your medical records.
 The cost of your medical records is whatever your doctor charges for them.

 You owe costs whether we win or lose your case.
 But, to hire most lawyers, you have to also pay a fee upfront.
 Not with a contingency fee.
 You only pay an attorney fee to us when we win your SSD and SSI case.

 If you have a disabling condition, then Cannon Disability offers new clients a free consultation.
 But, what does this mean?